 Why is Africa now rising?
 Africa is now rising because the aid has reduced significantly, and many African countries have come to realize the need to come together as one people and do it on our own.

-The freedom wind of democracy is blowing fiercely in Africa today and many Africans are standing up tall so as to be counted and get their voices heard.
-Not long ago, just about 3 out of the 53 (now 55) countries in Africa had democratic systems in place.
-However, today, at least 25 countries have democratic systems in place in Africa with others struggling very hard to achieve true democracy.
+The freedom wind of democracy is blowing fiercely in Africa today, and many Africans are standing up tall so as to be counted and get their voices heard.
+Not long ago, just about 3 out of the now 55 countries in Africa had democratic systems in place.
+However, today, at least 25 countries have democratic systems in place in Africa, with others struggling very hard to achieve true democracy.
 More than 22 countries held elections in 2012 alone.
 Only four out of the now 55 countries - Eritrea, Swaziland, Libya and Somalia lack a multi-party constitution.
 Libya is already on the way to a multi-party constitution.
-Ghana once again led the way with a near perfect electoral process in 2012.
+Ghana once again led the way with a near perfect electoral process in 2020.

 Regional integration has also played a major role.
-The various regions across the continent are coming together to look for ways of bringing the entire continent together so as to help remove some of the barriers across the continent from country to country.
-This helps a lot especially in the intra-Africa trade because it enables the free flow of goods and services across the continent.
+The various regions across the continent are coming together to look for ways of uniting the continent towards common goals.
+This is helping a lot in removing some of the economic, social and political barriers across the continent.
+This has helped a lot especially in intra-Africa trade.
+Why?
+Because, it enables the free flow of goods and services across the continent.

-Africa has done it before so they is no doubt Africa can do it again and as we can all see, Mama Africa is waking up.
-Let us all pray for unity and understanding and continue to work even harder.
+Africa has done it before so there is no doubt Africa can do it again, and even better.